Wahid-najim/Django-Real-Estate/README.md

 	`pip install -r requirements.txt`

+4.Create a .env file to store your environment variables and add relevant info.

-4.Migrate the database
+5.Migrate the database

 	`python manage.py migrate`

-5.Create a superuser to access the Django admin:
+6.Create a superuser to access the Django admin:

 	'python manage.py createsuperuser`

-6.Run the development server:
+7.Run the development server:

 	`python manage.py runserver`